Concordium/concordium.github.io/source/mainnet/docs/protocol/id-accounts.rst

 ..
 Warning::
    Because of difference in the way private keys are handled, you cannot exchange identities and accounts between Desktop Wallet and other wallets.

 Identity issuance requires *Identity Verification*, which is the process of verifying the real-life identity of the user.
 This typically requires taking photographs or scans of identification documents, such as a passport.
-Identity verification also checks that the user-chosen attributes are valid for the user.

-Upon verification of the user's identification documents and attributes, the Identity provider issues a :term:`user identity certificate`.
-The User identity certificate contains attributes about the user.
-It is basically the Identity Provider’s signature over some cryptographic keys of the user and the validated personal attributes.
+Upon verification of the user's identification documents, the Identity provider issues a :term:`user identity certificate`.
+The User identity certificate is basically the Identity Provider’s signature over some cryptographic keys of the user.

 .. image:: ./images/identity-creation.png
    :alt: graphic drawing showing how the user interacts with the identity provider